rcarmo/onepage-by-spec/spec.md

    - The clocks are small, rendered inline under the date, and update continuously.
    - If the system time cannot be retrieved, a generic "Welcome" message is displayed without the date or clocks.
    - The clocks and date are always aligned to the right.
-   - This fallback behavior is not implemented.
+   - This fallback behavior is implemented, displaying a generic "Welcome" message if system time retrieval fails.
    - The clocks update every second to ensure accurate time display.

 5. **System Theme Adaptation**: